Tulip-Dev/tulip/doc/user/workspace.rst

 Map modes
 ---------

-The geographic view provides six differents map modes.
+The geographic view provides six different map modes.
 You can switch between them by clicking on the button in the top left corner.
 Test them in order to customize the visualization background to your need.

 * Open Stree Map: